AntonK93/Artify-test-assignment/README.md

 ### About the assignment
 Front-end presents only main route "/" with connected component of user-form which we can fill and send to the server.
 Server validates the form and responds to  client, client notificates user with a server respond in a popup.
+After successfully submiting the request, it creates a session with uuid number name and stores it in redis with key pair sessionId=userInfoId with expiration time that is defined in config.
+After creating the session it assigns it into response request header as Set-Cookie and after that client keeps the session.
+I used headers to provide possibility to use cookies in request headers.
+Under the front end in vue, in a http service i used withCredentials option to enable site cookies in axios headers.